michaeljclark/crefl/README.md

 > _Crefl_ - a C-type-reflection-API and clang plug-in to write reflection metadata.

-The _Crefl_ API provides access to runtime reflection metadata for C structure declarations with support for arbitrarily nested combinations
-of: intrinsic, set, enum, struct, union, field, array, constant, variable.
+The _Crefl_ API and plugin provides access to runtime reflection metadata for C interface declarations with support for arbitrarily nested combinations of: intrinsic, set, enum, struct, union, field, array, constant, and function.

 _Crefl_ addresses the following three areas:

 - The _Crefl_ reflection graph database format for portable reflection metadata.
-- The _Crefl_ clang plug-in outpust C reflection metadata used by the library.
+- The _Crefl_ clang plug-in outputs C reflection metadata used by the library.
 - The _Crefl_ API provides task-oriented query access to C reflection metadata.

 ![crefl](/images/crefl.svg)